 Corporate Social Responsibility policy: Our CSR policy includes specific reference to modern slavery.

 We will continue to review, develop and promote our policies and practices to identify and mitigate risk areas for modern slavery and human trafficking in our business and supply chains.
-Specifically, during the next 12 months we intend to adopt a freestanding and specific policy with respect to modern slavery and human trafficking and further enhance our supplier due diligence enquiries in this area.
+Specifically, we are currently working with our ultimate parent company to adopt a group-wide freestanding and specific policy with respect to modern slavery and human trafficking and further enhance our supplier due diligence enquiries in this area.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, has been approved by the Board of Directors of CFH and will be reviewed and updated annually.